Capstone-E/ScavengAR-Escape/README.md

 - `npm start`

-- Once 'start' has launched, you will first see an attempt to connect to the NGROK server.
+-  IF YOU ARE USING THE IP ADDRESS METHOD, YOU MAY SKIP THIS STEP.
+FOR NGROK: Once 'start' has launched, you will first see an attempt to connect to the NGROK server.
 If you are using NGROK, the server must connect and you will know it was successful when a green box is displayed with the NGROK http address.
 You may need to `CTRL-C` and `npm start` a few times to get the NGROK server to connect properly.
-It is notoriously finicky. **IF YOU ARE USING THE IP ADDRESS METHOD, YOU DO NOT NEED TO WAIT FOR THE GREEN BOX TO DISPLAY, YOU MAY CONTINUE TO THE NEXT STEP**
+It is notoriously finicky.

 - 'Start' will load a few more things and you will be successful when the screen displays "Loading dependency graph, done."